AMDmi3/findmaildirs/README.md

           +maildirs/freebsd/announce
 ```

-it's a pain to manage manually, especially of you have many maildirs
+it's a pain to manage manually, especially of you have many mailboxes
-and even more painful if you have maildirs created automatically
+and even more painful if you have mailboxes created automatically
 by e.g. procmail.

 This little utility manages it for you so you can just use: